 Marine barracks were often lined with asbestos insulation to fireproof them.
 This was typical of the military before the dangers of asbestos were known.
 Asbestos-containing materials like pipes and gaskets also were used to build Marine bases, barracks, and other buildings.

 Asbestos products could be found in the following locations:

 - Ceiling tiles

 - Roofing materials

-Marines with the highest risk were the ones that were building or repairing barracks.
-These Marines had to handle the materials made from asbestos, and as they were disturbed, asbestos fibers were released into the air.
+Marines with the highest risk of asbestos exposure were the ones that built or repaired barracks.
+These Marines had to handle the materials made from asbestos, and as these products were disturbed, asbestos fibers were released into the air.

 Marine veterans who served aboard U.S. Navy vessels also have a higher risk of developing mesothelioma than those who didn’t, as virtually every ship was built with asbestos between the 1930s and early 1980s.